 Formatted recoveryFormatted drives and partitions that may have lost/damaged file system Accidental file deletion, formatting, or partition deletion can result in a missing File Allocation Table entry.
 On occassion, MFT table corrupt message is diaplayed

 File repair servicesCorrupted data recovered during any of the above means can be then processed and repaired by our signature verification (CRC)service.
-All user data files can undergo such repair process.
+Most user data files can undergo such repair process.
 This service is only provided to our enhanced or express service

 We can never emphasize enough on this, so please,

 DO NOT, whatever the problem is, take the hard disc steel case apart Hard drives are assembled in clean rooms (cleaner than surgical rooms) and then sealed.
 Hard drive platters spin at a rate of 4,200 to 10,000 rotations per minute.
 Opening the hard disk drive to inspect the contents, by anyone but properly trained personnel in a controlled environment, could lead to contamination of the magnetic media.
 Damage can occur because the read/write heads move at a very close distance to the spinning hard drive platters.
 As the platters spin, it is only a matter of time before the head comes into contact with dust or debris on the platter.
 At this point, an impact will occur, the surface of the platter containing the magnetic media will become damaged and the data contained within this magnetic media will be lost forever.
 Opening the drive prior to sending it to a professional recovery firm will increase the cost of recovery.

 DO NOT restart/shutdown your computer via operating system Always power down your equipment by unplugging the AC adapter and removing the battery.
 Do not try and restart computer as affected drive may overwrite sectors containing data causing loss of data.

 DO NOT plug it into another computer or enclosure as data may be overwritten